 - WHAT WE DO

 Schools are supported by local program partners, who apply to partner with the Kennedy Center to implement Turnaround Arts in clusters of local schools.
 The national program office provides these partners with arts education resources and expertise, coaching, program methodologies, baseline evaluations, training, and peer-to-peer learning structures.
 The national program also provides resources directly to selected schools, including arts supplies, musical instruments, licensing rights and kits for school musicals, and high-profile Turnaround Artists who work with students and teachers.
 In turn, local program partners select clusters of eligible schools and support them with instructional resources and coaching, teacher professional development, leadership support, and more.
 The program structure that enables these changes relies on a high-touch, intensive intervention model based on eight pillars that guide arts-based transformation in each school.

 Pillars of Effective and Integrated Arts Education in Successful School Improvements

-Through this framework, ongoing coaching, and a focus on the connections between broader school goals and strategic use of the arts, Turnaround Arts schools are making enormous gains after years of struggling.
+Through this framework, ongoing coaching, and a focus on the connections between broader school goals and strategic use of the arts, Turnaround Arts schools are making enormous gains.
 Principals and teachers develop new tools and find renewed passion for their craft.
 Students find their voice and a pathway to success.
 School culture and climate becomes more positive and collaborative.
-Parents and the broader school community get more involved.
+Parents and the broader school community have more ways to get involved.

 About the Kennedy Center